 At Sprites, joined up handwriting is taught with a sequential and progressive approach.
 We believe that children’s self-esteem and pride in their work can be raised by good quality presentation.

 We use Nelson handwriting scheme throughout the school, thus ensuring there is a continuity and progression across classes.
 During lessons we ensure that children sit, position their paper / book and hold their pen/pencil correctly using their other hand to hold their work firmly.
 Chair height is checked to ensure it is correct.
-Handwriting is taught weekly, as a class in all year groups and teachers and learning support staff model the handwriting style.
+Handwriting is taught on a daily basis up to year 4 and teachers and learning support staff model the handwriting style.